Damples06/WeatherWebApp/README.md

 - [Configuration](#configuration)
 - [Contributing](#contributing)

+## Project Motivation

+The motivation behind this project was to address the lack of documentation for the MGM (Turkish State Meteorological Service) API.
+Faced with the absence of clear guidelines, the project emerged as a solution by utilizing the available data through the service.
+The aim was to create a clean, readable version of the weather information, regulating and enhancing the data retrieved from the service for a better user experience.

 ## Features

-- **City Details:** Retrieve detailed information about a city, including its location, daily weather, and more.
+- **Area Details:** Obtain comprehensive information about a area, encompassing its geographical location, daily weather updates, and more.
-- **Real-time Data:** Harness the power of MGM (Turkish State Meteorological Service) as an external API to fetch up-to-date and accurate weather information.
+- **Real-time Data:** Utilize the MGM (Turkish State Meteorological Service) as an external API, ensuring the retrieval of current and precise weather information.
-- **Data Persistence:** Store city information in a PostgreSQL database using Spring Data JPA.
+- **Data Persistence:** Seamlessly store area-specific data in a PostgreSQL database leveraging the capabilities of Spring Data JPA.
-- **RESTful Endpoints:** Expose RESTful endpoints for easy integration with other applications.
+- **RESTful Endpoints:** Facilitate effortless integration with other applications by exposing RESTful endpoints.

 ## Technologies Used